Brandywiners Chorale welcomed Darrin Peters as its new director in

 and New Jersey.

-Darrin has been teaching music and directing choirs for 17 years in
+Darrin taught music and directed choirs for 17 years in

-the public school systems of Delaware, Maryland, and currently at
+the public school systems of Delaware, Maryland, and most recently at

 Pennsville Memorial High School and Pennsville Middle School in